 This might be an indication of how aggressive the landlord is.

 Look online for reviews about the property from current and previous tenants.
 If there are a lot of negative reviews against the property or landlord, then this may not be the place for you.

-However, be sure you are discriminating with the reviews on which you base your decision.
+However, be sure you are discriminating with the reviews you base your decision on.
 Those that are petty or extremely negative may not provide a clear and true rendition.